feydor/sml/README.md

 # SMOL
-A (wip) dynamic language and interpreter, recursive descent parser, AST (abstract syntax tree) walking evaluator.
-Derivative, kluged up and a first half-serious attempt: *'to err is human, to forgive divine.'*
+A (wip) dynamic language and interpreter with recursive descent parser, AST (abstract syntax tree) walking evaluator, and some object-oriented features (primitives have built-in methods).
+Derivative, kluged up and a first half-serious attempt.

 ## Language definition
 See [GRAMMER.txt](GRAMMER.txt)